Find files and folders that take up most space on Mac

 3. In a while, the applications will represent files and folders as a sunburst diagram.
 Every sector on the diagram is a separate file or folder.
 The size of the sector corresponds to the size of the item.
 Also, you can see the list of the biggest items in the Biggest Files tab on the right section of the screen.

-a diagram showing what is taking space on Mac
+A diagram showing what is taking space on Mac

 4. Select unneeded biggest files.